January 10, 2018

 Transitioning My Vet Clinic with VetStrategy

 Full Circle joined the VetStrategy group in December 2016, following an intense year of back and forth with VetStrategy to work out the details of the purchase price, contracts for me and my associates, staff and a plan to maintain the practice ongoing.
 We lost some staff who panicked about the sale while some who needed to move on anyway, scuttled away, leaving us with a tight core of the most dedicated.
-For me, the most difficult part of the negotiations was the time commitment to collecting data and helping to plan the transition while still running full-time practice.
+For me, the most difficult part of the negotiations was the time commitment to collecting data and helping to plan the transition while still running a full-time practice.

 Our plan was to ensure that the veterinarians at Full Circle were free to do as much integrative medicine and canine rehabilitation as possible.
 To this end, we decided to move Full Circle into a new space on the ground level of an existing VetStrategy hospital, Petworks.
-This practice had some rehab equipment, in particular, an underwater treadmill, that we did not and also had a certified rehab technician.
-We adopted the Petworks rehab technician and set up a referral process with the full hospital upstairs to do our surgeries and provide some additional conventional support for us.
+This practice had some rehab equipment, in particular, an underwater treadmill, that we did not have and also had a certified rehab technician.
+We adopted the Petworks rehab technician and set up a referral process with the full hospital upstairs doing our surgeries and providing some additional conventional support for us.
 In many ways, this was a reversion to a plan that we had tried once before, but in a time where both parties could see the bigger picture.
 Initially, we had lots of meetings to understand and blend our philosophies, to iron out and perfect our logistics.
 The impact of the move and referring our surgeries has been a win-win for both practices.
 We quickly grew to fill in all the time previously allotted to surgery with patient visits and referral consults.
 Our revenue stayed stable, even grew without surgery.
 Our sister practice also benefited with an increase in surgical procedures, helping them to fill underutilized capacity.

 After a mere 8 months in our new location, we have grown substantially.
 We would love to add a second veterinarian with herbal, acupuncture or even homeopathic training to our roster so that I could branch out to doing more education about integrative therapy within our local VetStrategy practices.
 Our approach to medicine has been untouched, we have acquired few new excellent employees who are learning some new approaches to veterinary practice, while VetStrategy works diligently with our site manager to improve inventory control, HR strategies and to transfer our staff to their new company contracts and employee benefit plans.
 Overall, we have been able to offer a broader range of services, have become more profitable and more efficient.